jimmyshultz/setlist_creator/README.md

 2. Drag songs from the bank to the setlist on the right
 3. Rearrange songs in your setlist by dragging them
 4. Remove songs from your setlist by dragging them back to the song bank
+5. Once your setlist is complete, click "Share on Instagram" to generate a shareable image

+## Instagram Sharing Feature

+The app allows users to create beautiful shareable images for Instagram stories:

+- Click "Share on Instagram" after completing your setlist
+- The generated image includes the artist's name, event details, and your selected songs
+- Download the image or copy it directly to your clipboard
+- Images automatically use the artist's color scheme
+- If available, the artist's background image and logo will be included

+### Adding Artist Images and Logos

+To add custom artist visuals:

+1. For background images, add a JPEG file to `/public/images/` named after the artist (e.g., `gabrielle-grace.jpeg`)
+2. For artist logos, add a JPEG file to `/public/` named with the `-logo` suffix (e.g., `gabrielle-grace-logo.jpeg`)

+If images aren't available, the app will fall back to a color theme based on the artist's configuration.

 ## URL Parameters